PowerAppsDarren/PowerFxSnippets/README.md

-05# PowerFxSnippets
+# PowerFxSnippets
-M bby bag of tricks for the Power Platform
+My bag of tricks for the Power Platform

 ## Free Community & Course Materials
 ➡️ Get access to our free Power Apps crash course (and our community) here: